Thiagodemas/Jerimum/README.md

-# Jerimum
+# Jerimum - Scala Game Library
-Biblioteca de Jogos para a Linguagem Potigol
+Scala Game Library is a library for developing 2D video games in Scala.